 is still, "some".
 "One of whom."
 Not, "another."
 Not, "a second."
 When referring to a source who is within the Cowboys, every single source is cited in its singular form.
 Again, this is no accident.

 Until then, Cowboys insiders considered Owens' most damaging behavior the interview he did with former Dallas cornerback Deion Sanders on the NFL Network in which he suggested the offensive system under Garrett was responsible for his worst statistical season since his rookie year with the 49ers.
 Owens also hinted that Romo and the other Dallas quarterbacks who played when the starter was injured were not making getting him the ball a high enough priority.
 "I can't throw it and catch it,'' Owens said.

 Cowboys insiders?
 Who are these?
-You mean, members of the mass media?
+You mean, members of the media?

 Because, that's what it means.

 As I've stated in other parts of the website, "I can't throw it and catch it" was made in reference to how much control he had over his statistical output.
 He can't throw it to himself.
 Owens must have said this more than 100 times throughout his career.
 But people interpret it the way they want to interpret it.
-It's literally true and says nothing of who is throwing him the ball, but those who have made up their minds about Owens will insist he's some sort of passive-aggressive guy who implies
+It's the literal truth in the same realm as, "it is what it is."
+It says nothing of who is throwing him the ball, but those who have made up their minds about Owens will insist he's some sort of passive-aggressive guy who implies

 things...as if that would serve any purpose at all when he is the one who pays the price every single time.

 Consider the following example:

 Jerry Rice could get 200 balls thrown his way in a season as opposed to Owens getting 100.
 A reporter could then ask Owens, "Rice had 122 receptions that year for 1848 yards.
 This year, you only finished with 81 receptions for 1355 yards.
 Why are Rice's numbers so much better than yours?"

 Owens can respond in one of three general ways.